thesoul214/typescript-cheatsheet/README.md

 Before talking about different `useRef` applications other than DOM nodes, it is worth mentioning that `useRef` behaves very similarly to pointers.
 [In computer science, a *pointer* is defined as](https://en.wikipedia.org/wiki/Pointer_(computer_programming)):

 > A pointer references a location in memory, and obtaining the value stored at that location is known as dereferencing the pointer.
-As an analogy, a page number in a book's index could be considered a pointer to the corresponding page; dereferencing such a pointer would be done by flipping to the page with the given page number and reading the text found on that page.
+As an analogy, a page number in a book"s index could be considered a pointer to the corresponding page; dereferencing such a pointer would be done by flipping to the page with the given page number and reading the text found on that page.

 The most obvious comparison would be C++ pointers.
 With the references returned by `useRef` we can achieve very similar results, and instead of setting up references for DOM nodes, we can set up references to handlers within a component, for example.